nimibook

 Status

-Nimibook is actively maintained (target issues for 2023) and it provides the basic functionality needed to create a book with markdown and nimib sources.
+Nimibook as it is provides the basic functionality needed to create a book with markdown and nimib sources.
 It still has some features missing from mdbook (see this issue).
+Contributions are welcome and we will provide guidance and code reviews.
+You can join a Nimib Speaking Hours session if you want some live discussions on whether or not a feature fits or you want pointers on how to help out.

 To follow up on recent changes check the changelog.md.